 Here at Storyboard That, we encourage everyone to tell their story - whatever it might be!
 Visual storytelling has often been limited by talent and resources: not everyone can create masterpieces in stone or on canvas.
 Comics have even been limited by talent because, traditionally, people had to have their own ability to draw - and then computers changed the world.
 We have a few different layouts to use and tons of awesome artwork that has already been made for you.

-When you first open the Storyboard Creator, you are greeted by three empty cells.
-The traditional layout is PERFECT for a basic comic strip.
+When you first open the Storyboard Creator, you will prompted to give your creation a name.
+Once you do this, your work will be autosaved every few seconds.
+You will notice that you are in "single cell mode", and can toggle between this and "storyboard mode" by using the button in the lower right corner.
+The default layout is the traditional layout, which is PERFECT for a basic comic strip.
 Each cell shows action or dialogue and moves sequentially from left to right.
 Since the boxes are simple, you can divide them up however you like.
 Have a large cell split three different ways to show a conference call or simultaneous actions.
 (Pro tip: for more space per cell, use the 16x9 layout.)

 There are also cell format options which open you up to new possibilities: cell only, title and cell, cell and description, and all three: title, cell and description!
 It may be that narration happens in the description box and any dialogue happens in the cell itself.
 There are many options, so choose the one that works best for your needs.

 For an additional challenge, you may want to expand to the handout or poster layouts!
 These are full-page spreads, and allow for a more advanced look to your comic.
 We've created several graphic novel layouts to get you started, but you can be as creative as you want through cropping and fun shapes.